pirogram/pirogram-content/books/data-analysis-with-python/060-plotting-with-matplotlib-object-oriented-interface/topics/050-adding-labels-title-legend.md

 title: Adding labels, title and legend to plots
 --- |
-  The axes properties like X and Y axis labels, plot title and legend are controlled by [Axes setters & getters] (https://matplotlib.org/api/axes_api.html#axis-labels-title-and-legend).
+  The axes properties like X and Y axis labels, plot title and legend are controlled by [Axes setters & getters](https://matplotlib.org/api/axes_api.html#axis-labels-title-and-legend).
 Lets look at them one by one.
   ### Set xlabel and ylabel
   [Axes.set_xlabel](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.set_xlabel.html#matplotlib.axes.Axes.set_xlabel) and [Axes.set_ylabel](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.set_ylabel.html#matplotlib.axes.Axes.set_ylabel) are used to set X and Y axes labels respectively.
 ---